 These sweet boxes have been gaining popularity amongst parents, and this year there’s even more ideas out there for how to make your own version truly special.

-If, like ours, your kids find waiting until the big day arrives to get their hands on their Christmas toys just too tough, then a Christmas Eve box is most definitely for you.
+If your kids find waiting until the big day arrives to get their hands on their Christmas toys just too tough, then a Christmas Eve box is the perfect treat for the night before the main event.

 What is a Christmas Eve box?